Knowledge Base Enabled Semantic Communication: A Generative Perspective: KB-Driven Semantic Coding and Transmission

-For comparison purposes, two well-studied schemes are implemented for benchmarking, namely JPEG+LDPC and Deep JSCC \cite{Gunduz:JSCC}.
+For comparison purposes, two well-studied schemes are implemented for benchmarking, namely JPEG+1/2 rate LDPC+16QAM and Deep JSCC \cite{Gunduz:JSCC}.
 All schemes are evaluated on a performance metric called PSNR, which quantifies the similarity between the reconstructed image and the desired ones.
 A higher PSNR score indicates better performance.
-As shown in Fig. \ref{fig.4}, the generative scheme outperforms other two schemes across all SNR regimes, while the performance gap between Deep JSCC and generative scheme becomes more evident as SNR increases.
-A visual comparison of the reconstructed images when SNR = 3dB is presented in the right half of Fig. \ref{fig.4}, where the generative scheme produces the most pleasant result with smooth facial details.
+As shown in Fig. \ref{fig.4}, the generative scheme outperforms other two schemes across all SNR regimes, while the performance gap between the generative scheme and Deep JSCC is significant when SNR is low.
+A visual comparison of the reconstructed images when SNR = 12dB is presented in the right half of Fig. \ref{fig.4}, where the generative scheme produces the most pleasant result with smooth facial details.
 We attribute this magnificence to the utilization of semantic KB, which allows the decoder to use embedding vectors to constitute global composition, along with incorporating residual information to remedy missing motifs in a generative sense.
 This process echoes the forward generation step of ChatGPT, hence strengthening the creativity of generative semantic communication.